MohamedGamal130/SkillX-Gamal/README.md

-# This is out first repo under SkillX program
+i# This is out first repo under SkillX program
 This is created by Gamal
+##Introducing python Hello World example.